olgupila/STORM-AI-devkit-2025/baselines/README.md

 # Baseline submissions
 Participants will be submitting their trained algorithm with their code/workflow to generation predictions into the competition platform, in the programming language they prefer.
 Here we provide a Docker container and an example submission in Python, but participants are allowed to submit with other custom containers too.

 ## Evaluation script
-The `evaluation.py` script provides a standard way to assess the performance of the models submitted for the challenge.
+The `evaluation.py` script provides participants a simple way to assess the performance of the models they submit for the challenge.
 It employs metrics and evaluation techniques that are aligned with the challenge's objectives.

 The toy datasets `ground_truth_toy.json` and `participant_toy.json` serve as simplified, example datasets for the challenge.
-These datasets are intended for initial testing and understanding of the evaluation script and the baseline model.
+These datasets are intended for initial testing and understanding of the simplified evaluation script and the baseline model.

 ### Example Usage
 The `run_evaluator` function is the main entry point of the script and accepts the following arguments: